 - Either: (a) research methods, including research design, participants, instrumentation, intervention (if any), procedures, and data analyses; or (b) description of the activities related to the project.

-Three elements are required: 1) Written report, 2) Description of how learning objectives were met, 3) Departmental presentation.
+Three elements required: 1) Written Report, 2) Description of how learning objectives were met, 3) Departmental presentation.